 But you can also make it weaker, and you can do that by using unhealthy anxiety management practices.
 For example:

 - Reckless behaviors

 Your mind and body adapt when outside forces require it to do less work.
 It's the reason that steroid use in athletes is so dangerous.
-Take too many steroids, and your body will simply produce less, because it doesn't think it needs to do any work for them anymore.
+Take too many steroids, and your body will naturally produce less because it doesn't think it needs to do any work for them anymore.

 How to Manage Your Anxiety and Anxiety Symptoms

 That doesn't mean there aren't strategies that you can use to manage your anxiety.
 They simply have to be strategies that aid your natural coping ability, not replace it.
 Below are some examples of natural anxiety management tools: